kmm2003/PwnDocker/README.md

 ```

-- Install is easy to install using install.
+- Easy to install using "install".
 - Please use the root account for the build process!